VietnamFood & DrinksThe Best Places to Eat Authentic Pho in Ho Chi Minh

 Pho Chua Lang Son Nguyen Thien Thuat (Sweet and Sour Pho)

 This one is probably the most different variation of Pho; its origin is in Lang Son.
-The Pho noodle is lightly seasoned and then covered with a sweet and sour sauce made from tamarind.
-Slices of juicy pork, pounded peanuts, and fried shallot brings a new flavor to the original Pho.
-Pho Chua Lang Son is a must-try Pho on your food tour in Ho Chi Minh City.
+The Pho noodles are lightly seasoned and then covered with a sweet and sour sauce made from tamarind.
+Slices of juicy pork pounded peanuts, and fried shallot bring a new flavor to the original Pho.
+Pho Chua Lang Son is a must-try Pho on your Ho Chi Minh City food tour.

 Address: 242/101 Nguyen Thien Thuat Street, District 3